Design Docs at Google: How to Write Effective Software Design Documents

 They force clarity before complexity.
 They surface edge cases early.
 They create alignment across roles.
 And yes, they save you from rewriting half your system six weeks in.

-So the next time you’re tempted to skip the doc and “just start coding,” pause.
+So next time you’re tempted to skip the doc and “just start coding,” pause.

 You don’t need to be Staff+ to write great design docs.
 But writing great design docs is one of the fastest ways to get there.